-Get inspired to visit Bruges!
+Get inspired to visit Bruges in Belgium!
 Splendour and wealth of world-class art, perfectly preserved medieval architecture, silent canals, cosy little squares and exquisite delicacies on every corner make it spectacular to visit Bruges.
 This small Belgian town is deemed one of the most romantic cities in the world – and it really is.
 Exploring it is an endless pleasure – read on to see why you’ll love it!

 1. Full immersion into the Middle Ages

 Bruges (Brugge in Dutch) is one of the best preserved medieval towns in the world.
 It’s incredible how vast is it’s perfectly intact medieval area.
 You can just keep on walking and turn into any small cobbled lane or little square – and there is just more and more of beauty and history all around.
 It’s extremely lovely during the day, but in the night it turns into pure fairytale.
 Honestly, Bruges was one of my best travel experiences ever.

 - Book here the trip From Brussels: Bruges Full-Day Discovery Tour for € 40

 2. Incredibly rich Flemish art